CumtStudentZhanghua/MultiLabel_Datasets/README.md

 ## 📚 Overview
 This repository collects **Remote Sensing Scene Classification (RSSC)** datasets for both **Single-Label** and **Multi-Label** learning tasks.
-You can use these datasets to benchmark algorithms for scene understanding, land-cover classification, and semantic interpretation in remote sensing imagery.
+You can use these datasets to benchmark algorithms for scene-level classification.

 ---